antzm/data-science/statistics-intro.md

 The equation of a linear regression model has the form 'y=ax+b' and given the x we can predict the value of y.

 In this equation, a is the slope of the line and b is the y intercept.

+Another way to represent a straight line, instead of using the 'y=ax+b' equation, is to use this notation:

+a1x1 + a2x2 + b = 0

+Mathematically, we have moved all the terms of the equation to the left side and also, we have replaced x and y with x1 and x2.

+This approach is also used when building machine learning models, as the coeffiecnts can be easiy represented with a matrix.

 *[Index](#Probability-and-Statistics---Main-Concepts)*